snehal201/Potato-Plant-lead-Disease-Prediction/README.md

 # Potato-Plant-lead-Disease-Prediction

 ### A Potato Plant Disease Prediction project is a machine learning system that uses image processing and classification techniques to predict and diagnose diseases in potato plants.
-The project aims to develop a system that can accurately diagnose diseases in potato plants based on images of the plants, and provide recommendations for treatment.
+The project aims to develop a system that can accurately diagnose diseases in potato plants based on images of the plants leaf, and provide recommendations for treatment.

 ### The project would involve the following steps: